-Silvia Johnson was firmly established in her career as human resources executive in the technology industry when an offhand comment by another executive crystalized her professional mission of fostering workplace diversity.
-“I had an executive tell me that they were surprised I didn’t have more spark in me because I was Latina,” she says.
+Silvia Johnson was firmly established in her career as a human resources executive in the technology industry when an offhand comment by another executive crystalized her professional mission of fostering workplace diversity.
+“I had an executive tell me that they were surprised I didn’t have more spark in me because I was a Latina,” she says.
 “I was like, ‘Are you kidding me?
 Not all Latinas scream at each other.’”

 Ironically, Johnson’s personal encounter with racial stereotypes came on the cusp of her promotion from a senior director position to vice president position at Symantec.
 “It has changed the way I think about certain things, and it ties back to the importance of asking people how they feel and how they are experiencing the work environment,” she says.